isabella232/piipan/doc/dashboard.md

 ## Deployment

 The app is deployed from [CircleCI](https://app.circleci.com/pipelines/github/18F/piipan).
-The [configuration](../.circleci/config.yml) is set to deploy to different environments depending on the branch that triggers the Circle CI job.
+The [configuration](../.circleci/config.yml) is set to deploy to different environments within Azure depending on the branch that triggers the CircleCI job.
 The basic deploy process is:

 1. Build the app
 2. Package app as a zip